A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: Integral equations on surfaces of revolution

 Since $\Gamma$ is a surface of revolution, the tangential vector fields in~\eqref{eq_vecinteq} can be written in terms of their Fourier series, component-wise, with respect to the local basis $\tauhat$, $\thetahat$:

-These representations are complete because of the periodicity and regularity of the surface~$\Gamma$.
-Since we have that $G = G(r,z,r',z',\theta-\theta') = G(s,s',\theta-\theta')$ for translation invariant kernels along $\Gamma$, plugging the Fourier expansion for $\bu$ into the integral term in~\eqref{eq_vecinteq} we have:
+Assuming that~$\bff$ is square-integrable along~$\Gamma$, and that~\eqref{eq_vecinteq} is a Fredholm second-kind integral equation, it can be shown that the solution~$\bu$ is also square integrable~\cite{atkinson_1997}.
+Therefore, the Fourier representations in~\eqref{eq_vecfour} are complete.
+Since we have that~$G$ is rotationally invariant, plugging the Fourier expansion for $\bu$ into the integral term in~\eqref{eq_vecinteq} we have:

-We now calculate the projection of this integral onto the $m^\text{th}$ Fourier mode with respect to the unit vectors $\rhat(\theta)$, $\thetahat(\theta)$.
+We now calculate the projection of this integral onto the $m$th Fourier mode with respect to the unit vectors $\rhat(\theta)$, $\thetahat(\theta)$.
 The unit vectors $\rhat(\theta')$ and $\thetahat(\theta')$ {\em cannot} be pulled outside of the integrals, however it is a direct consequence of the addition formulas in equation~\eqref{eq_vecaddition} that:

 where

 Likewise, we have that

 Recalling that $\tauhat = \frac{dr}{ds} \rhat + \frac{dz}{ds} \khat$, the integral equation in~\eqref{eq_vecinteq} can be re-written mode by mode for all~$m$, and component-wise as: